EvgeniyaKomaltilova/task_manager/README.md

 **Get all user tasks**
 ----
-  Returns json data with username and password of new user.
+  Returns json data with details about tasks.

 * **URL:**
   /api/tasks/